 '''

 open the data file

 use ${datapath}/SC5_spCourses_D${version}.dta, clear

 check which modules provided course information

 tab sptype

 only keep courses from employment spells

 keep if sptype==26

 save this datafile for later usage

 tempfile courses

 save 'courses'

 open the employment module

 use ${datapath}/SC5_spEmp_D${version}.dta, clear

 add the temporary datafile from above;

 note that this is an m:1 merge, as there are still subspells in spEmp

 merge m:1 ID_t wave splink using 'courses', assert(master match) nogenerate

-you now have the spEmp datafile, enhanced with information from spCourses,
+\star\star you now have the spEmp datafile, enhanced with information from spCourses,

-\star\star and can proceed with this in the usual way
+and can proceed with this in the usual way

 '''

-This extensive module covers all spells of regular employment, including traineeships.
-Information on second jobs is only collected for activities that continue up to the date if the interview.
-Vacation jobs, volunteering, and internships are not included.
+This extensive module covers all spells of regular employment, including traineeships, preparatory service (e.g, for the teaching and legal profession), and internships (only in case that the target persons are not studying).
+Information on internships while studying is included in spInternship.
 New episodes are created at the following events:

-- Change of employer
+Change of employer

-- Change of occupation

-- Interruption of employment (e.g., unemployment or military service)
+- Change of occupation - Interruption of employment (e. g., unemployment or military service)

-The file comprises information like professional position (ts23203), net income (ts23410), relevance to degree course (tg26190), or permanent contract (ts23320).
+The file comprises information like professional position (ts23203), net income (ts23410), relevance to degree course (tg26190), or permanent contract (ts23320), type of student employment (tg2608b), quality of student jobs (t265401-t265423) and internships (tg26300-tg2630i).
+Have a look at pTargetCATI and pTargetCAWI for more fine-grained information on teacher training and the situation of teachers.